 NEW STUDENTS: You may receive ESTIMATED awards from the Financial Aid Office.
 Please remember that ESTIMATED awards is just that - an estimate.
 Your final award letter may be greater or lesser than your estimated awards based on the other information we receive from you.
 Final award letters will be available after all requested documents are submitted and reviewed by the Financial Aid Office.
-Once the FAFSA and any requested paperwork is received, a final Award Letter will be prepared and mailed to you at the address on file with the Admission Office (new students) or the Registrar's Office (currently enrolled students).
+Once the FAFSA and any requested paperwork is received, a final Award Letter will be prepared and mailed to you at the address on file with the Admission Office (new students).
+Continuing students will receive an email instructing them that an award is ready for viewing on the CampusWeb account.

 The Financial Aid Office awards need-based aid, which means that it is contingent on the results of the FAFSA.
 Your award will consist of the Federal Direct Loan (either Subsidized, Unsubsidized, or a combination of both) and work earnings (Federal Work-Study, Federal Work College, or Institutional).
 In addition, depending on need, you may be eligible for WWC institutional need-based Grant, federal grant funds, and/or state aid programs.

 WWC students are eligible to participate in North Carolina, Pennsylvania, Rhode Island, or Vermont state grant programs depending upon residency, eligibility, and having met the state's FAFSA application deadline.